 Black-And-White Thinking Is a Cognitive Distortion

-The black-and-white thinking is very reassuring, especially if the thinker automatically puts him/herself on the side of reason, intelligence, justice, beauty and truth.
+All-or-nothing thinking is very reassuring, especially if the thinker automatically puts him/herself on the side of reason, intelligence, justice, beauty, and truth.

 If you want some empirical criteria to recognize them quickly, then here are three examples:

 - Only seeing one side of a situation.

 - Ignoring the contrary evidence and not questioning one’s source of information.